If you want to save money on hotels and reconnect with nature, a summer wild camping trip is perfect.

 Why you should go wild camping this summer

-While paid campsites may offer luxuries like real toilets and drinking water, wild camping is an unbeatable experience.
+While paid campsites may offer luxuries like toilets and drinking water, wild camping is an unbeatable experience.

 The best places for wild camping in Europe